joj-macho/Pythological-Playground/finding-anagrams/README.md

 ## Description

+An anagram is a word or phrase formed by rearranging the letters of a different word or phrase, typically using all the original letters exactly once.
+For example, the word "listen" is an anagram of the word "silent".

+This Python program reads words from a dictionary file called `words_dictionary.json` and generates a list of anagrams for a given input word.

 ## How it Works

 - The program begins by importing neccessary modules, including <code>os</code>, <code>sys</code>, and <code>json</code>.
 The <code>os</code> and <code>sys</code> modules are used to set the working directory to the directory where the script is located, and <code>json</code> is used to load the dictionary of words from the JSON file.